Home/Blog/

 On Solana, you can now claim test tokens directly on 20lab before deploying your token.
 Just switch your wallet to Testnet or Devnet and request funds from the faucet in the deployment window.
 Alternatively, you can also use:

-Sui Testnet & Devnet
+Sui Testnet

 On Sui, you can now claim test tokens directly on 20lab before deploying your token.
-Just switch your wallet to Testnet or Devnet and request funds from the faucet in the deployment window.
+Just switch your wallet to Testnet and request funds from the faucet in the deployment window.
 Alternatively, you can also use:

 Conclusion